ARCLab-MIT/STORM-AI-Report-Template/README.md

      - Click "New Project" → "Import from GitHub"
      - Connect your GitHub account if prompted
      - Select this repository from the list
+     - Select LuaLaTex as the compiler in the side menu.

 2. **Edit the driver** (`main.tex`)
    - Update `\headerbox{== Title ==}`